PG Transmission

 Hmm.
 I see reports of people flat-towing PGs all the time & for long distances.
 Just this week I saw a FB post of a guy who flat-towed his GB 400 miles or so.
 About pushing: While you can't "human-push" a PG-equipped car to start it, it's certainly possible to push start a PG with a downhill run or push from another car.

-From Owner's manual: This thread is a good example of why it's recommended to get all needed parts from one car that's similar to yours so that everything is compatible.
+This thread is a good example of why it's recommended to get all needed parts from one car that's similar to yours so that everything is compatible.
 This OP is sourcing from '64 to maybe '67.
 Pretty much nothing on a '64 will work on a '67 and vice versa.
 In between those years every little part got redesigned on their own schedule so "this" part from a '65 won't necessarily work with "that" from a '66.
 We'll get there eventually but it's a lot simpler with a single compatible donor car.
-Just my humble opinion.
+Just my humble opinion. :sad5:

 '61 140 PG Rampside